rapolek/netaip/src/pages/posts/į-pašto-dėžutę.md

 date: 2020-11-19T20:36:03.287Z
 template: post
 ---
-Į pašto dėžutę
+į pašto dėžutę

-Atėjo vokas
+atėjo vokas

-Be laiško
+be laiško

-Be kvietimų
+be kvietimų

-Be mokesčių
+be mokesčių

-Be skundų
+be skundų

-Be priekaištų
+be priekaištų

-Tik tuščias vokas
+tik tuščias vokas

-Taigi ir nusivilti
+taigi ir nusivilti

-Nėra kuo
+nėra kuo